DemISee1/DemISee1.github.io/README.md

-# Hosting an Online Website (Resume) using Etter's Modern Technical Writing Principles
+# Hosting an Online Website (Resume) using GitHub Pages

 ## Purpose